 The purpose of the obligations is to ensure sound pension plan governance.
-To do so, the administrator must adopt internal by-laws.
+To do so, the plan administrator must adopt

-The people to whom the administrator has delegated duties, as well as those having discretionary powers, assume the same legal obligations as the administrator.
+- The people to whom the plan administrator has delegated duties, as well as those having discretionary powers, assume the same legal obligations as the plan administrator.

 A helpful example...

-2020, she has worked 700 hours.
-The administrator must now have the worker enrolled in the plan since she has reached the number of hours required by law, even though the plan text provides for her enrolment after a year's service, that is, on 1 June 2020.
+2023, she has worked 700 hours.
+The plan administrator must now have the worker enrolled in the plan since she has reached the number of hours required by law, even though the plan text provides for her enrolment after a year's service, that is, on 1 June 2023.

-The administrator must act as a reasonable individual would, including the following:
+The plan administrator must act as a reasonable individual would, including the following:

-- If it does not have the knowledge required to make an informed decision, it must consult an expert; the more limited its knowledge, the more important it is to consult.
+If it does not have the knowledge required to make an informed decision, it should consult an expert; the more limited its knowledge, the more important it is to consult.

-In addition, under the Supplemental Pension Plans Act, it is assumed that the administrator exercised prudence if it follows an expert's advice.
+Supplemental Pension Plans Act, provides that the plan administrator is presumed to have acted with prudence where it follows an expert's advice.

-- If it is unable to carry out certain duties, it must entrust those duties to competent people who are capable of carrying them out.
+- If it is unable to carry out certain duties, it should entrust those duties to competent persons.
 It can do so by means of a mandate, a delegation or a service contract.

-For example, the administrator must regularly monitor the pension fund's performance.
+For example, the plan administrator must regularly monitor the pension fund's performance.

 Pension committee members who have particular knowledge because of their profession or business experience must use such knowledge or experience.
 For example, a member who knows something about investing must help the other members select a competent expert in the field of investment.

-Act in the best interest of the plan members and beneficiaries
+Acting in the best interest of the plan's members and beneficiaries

 The pension plan administrator must consider the best interest of the plan's members and beneficiaries as a whole, not favouring one group over another, nor acting in his or her own self interest.